Jacob Rogers

-Jacob Dwight Rogers (born August 17, 1981) is a former American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Southern California.
+Jacob Dwight Rogers (born August 17, 1981) is an American former professional football player who was an offensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the USC Trojans.

-Early years
+Early life

 Rogers was born in Oxnard, California.
 He attended Oxnard High School, where he started as a quarterback, before switching to tight end as a sophomore.
 He also played defensive end, linebacker and punter.
 As a junior, he caught 17 passes for 201 yards and 5 touchdowns.

 As a senior tight end, he finished with 39 receptions for 412 yards (10.6 average yards) and 4 touchdowns, despite missing the last 4 games with a separated shoulder.
 He also received Super Prep All-American and All-far west honors.
 He averaged 10 rebounds a game as a senior for the basketball team.

 College career

-Rogers accepted a football scholarship from the University of Southern California, where he played for head coach Pete Carroll's USC Trojans football team from 2000 to 2003.
+Rogers accepted a football scholarship from the University of Southern California, where he played for head coach Pete Carroll's Trojans teams from 2000 to 2003.

 As a true freshman, he missed most of the season due to a dislocated left shoulder.
 The next year, he came back as a redshirt freshman and was converted into an offensive tackle, playing behind left tackle Brent McCaffrey.
 He needed off-season surgery to repair a dislocated right shoulder.

 As a sophomore, although he missed spring practice while rehabbing his shoulder, he earned the starting left tackle job.
 As a senior in 2003, he was one of the nation's top offensive tackles, the Morris Trophy winner, a first-team All-Pac-10 selection and a consensus first-team All-American.
 He was a starter in the 2003 Orange Bowl and the 2004 Rose Bowl, blocking for Carson Palmer and Matt Leinart.

 Professional career

 Dallas Cowboys

-Rogers was selected by the Dallas Cowboys in the second round (52nd overall) of the 2004 NFL Draft, after dropping because of his injury history.
+Rogers was selected by the Dallas Cowboys in the second round (52nd overall) of the 2004 NFL draft, after dropping because of his injury history.
 As a rookie, he was moved to right tackle, but couldn't win the starting position over former undrafted free agents Kurt Vollers and Torrin Tucker.
 He dressed but did not participate in six games, playing in only 2 games for special teams purposes.
 On January 11, 2005, he had shoulder surgery.

 On August 9, 2005, he suffered a shoulder injury a day after being named the starter at right tackle.
 On August 13, 2005, he sprained the medial collateral ligament in his left knee and although the team felt he could still play the season with the injury (Mark Tuinei had a similar situation), Rogers decided to have microfracture surgery and be put on the injured reserve list.
 This disagreement did not sit well with the Cowboys, who made him rehab outside of the team's training facilities and eventually waived him on March 17, 2006.